nblakkanesser/MADS_Capstone/README.md

 ```
 ### Data Access:

-### Data Source
+### Data Sources
-1. **National Parks Service: API**: This project uses data from the National Parks Service API (NPS API) to fine-tune OpenAI GPT models.
-You can request an API key from [NPS Developer Portal](https://www.nps.gov/subjects/developer/get-started.htm).
+1. **National Parks Service API**: This project uses data from the National Parks Service API to fine-tune OpenAI GPT models.
-2. **National Parks Service: IRMA**: The NPS visitation data analysis was conducted using data from the [NPS IRMA Portal](https://irma.nps.gov/Stats/SSRSReports/National%20Reports/Query%20Builder%20for%20Public%20Use%20Statistics%20(1979%20-%20Last%20Calendar%20Year)).
+2. **National Parks Service: IRMA**: The NPS visitation data analysis was conducted using data from the NPS IRMA Portal.
 3. **OpenAI API**: The project also utilizes OpenAI models for which an API key will be needed.
-You can obtain an API key from [OpenAI API Platform](https://platform.openai.com/api-keys).

 ### Accessing the Data
-To access and use the data, follow these steps:

 #### NPS IRMA
  1. **Navigate to portal**: [NPS IRMA Portal](https://irma.nps.gov/Stats/SSRSReports/National%20Reports/Query%20Builder%20for%20Public%20Use%20Statistics%20(1979%20-%20Last%20Calendar%20Year))
  2. **Set Query Parameters**